kaylangu/DS4002-CS3/README.md

 # Analysis of Medicaid Expansion Policy Adoption on the Cost of Healthcare
 This repository contains all materials and outlines all requirements to complete a case study on states' adoption of the Medicaid expansion policy and its impact on the personal healthcare expenses.
+This case study was created for the Fall 2024 offering of DS 4002.

 ![alt text](https://media.istockphoto.com/id/1255191189/vector/vector-of-senior-and-young-people-covered-by-health-insurance-being-assisted-by-medical-staff.jpg?s=612x612&w=0&k=20&c=XvBx0C4e6GTCoFjIAKwhgkgV_5CUvcWIcN0IUIpaKjg=)